Majic-Jungle/sapiens-mod-creation/README.md

 # Lua

-Mods that wish to override or add Lua code, can do so by creating their lua files in a directory structure that mirrors the game's scripts directory.
+Mods that wish to override or add Lua code can do so by creating their lua files in a directory structure that mirrors the game's scripts directory.
 More documentation will be added on this later, but for now you can have a look at the scripts directory in the BlueUI-Lua-app-example.

 All you need to do is place the lua scripts in the right place, and they will get loaded.
 The vanilla lua code is always loaded first, and then the mod files are loaded, and mod:onload() is called, passing the vanilla module as an argument.
 This allows the mod to replace any data and/or functions of the vanilla object.